samolandercoffey/samolandercoffey/README.md

 <p align="center">
   <samp>
     <br>
-    「 I am a full stack web appplication developer living in the UK, orginally from <b>the US.</b> 」
+    「 I am a software engineer living in the UK, orginally from <b>the US.</b> 」
     <br>
     <br>
   </samp>